aschult5/actiontime/README.md

   * Rationale:
     1. No indication that `addAction` should be treated as a sensitive transaction, e.g. a bank deposit or withdrawal
     2. Averages are fuzzy by nature and in the long run individual calls to `addAction` will have little effect
+* Caller is responsible for formatting result of `GetStats`

 ## Considerations
 ### Language